specialdoom/proi-ui/README.md

 ## Docs
 Check out the [docs](http://proi-ui.com/). (beta)

-## Latest update changes
+## 0.1.7 update changes
-- bug fix
-    - input bug fix
-- added toasts
+- fixed warnings

 ## Updates for 0.1.0 version
 - using proi-ui-icons as a dev dependency for component's icons